 IMPORTANT: Table 7 illustrates the complete hierarchy.
-Your menu parameters may be different depending on your configuration.
+Menu parameters may be different depending on configuration.

-For example, if you do not have a DCV (CO2) sensor, then none of the DCV parameters appear and only MIN POS will display.
-If you have a CO2 sensor, the DCV MIN and DCV MAX will appear AND if you have 2 speed fan DCV MIN (high and low speed) and DCV MAX (high and low speed will appear).
+For example, if there is not a DCV (CO2) sensor, then none of the DCV parameters appear and only MIN POS will display.
+If there is a CO2 sensor, the DCV MIN and DCV MAX will appear AND if there is a 2 speed fan DCV MIN (high and low speed) and DCV MAX (high and low speed will appear).